 In the past, you only needed to convert shoppers into buyers with online catalogues, shipping promotions, and tailored ads.

-We are now at a time when you must provide an individualised experience to nurture each customer, from acquisition, to transaction and retention.
-Most brands invest heavily during the pre-purchase stages, but fail to continue the conversation during the valuable post-transaction phase.
+We are now at a time when you must provide an individualised experience to nurture each customer, from acquisition to transaction and retention.
+Most brands invest heavily during the pre-purchase stages but fail to continue the conversation during the valuable post-transaction phase.
 To succeed beyond this point, building and maintaining an omnichannel strategy becomes imperative.
-At this point in time we are both delighted to be on the MarTech rated products list, and being the only software specialising in personalised product selection for individual consumer email content for ecommerce retailers.
+At this point, we are both delighted to be on the MarTech-rated products list and be the only software specialising in personalised product selection for individual consumer email content for ecommerce retailers.